summa-dev/summa-solvency/backend/README.md

 To run the verify inclusion on contract example:
 ```
-cargo run --example verify_inclusion_on_contract
+cargo run --release --example verify_inclusion_on_contract
 ```

 You will see the result like:
 ```
-Verifying the proof on contract veirifer for User #0: true
+Verifying the proof on contract verifier for User #0: true
 ```

-With the `verify_inclusion_on_local` and `verify_inclusion_on_contract` examples at their disposal, users are equipped with options, allowing them to choose their preferred verification method, be it local or on-chain.
-Moreover, by employing both verification strategies, users can achieve a heightened level of trust and transparency.